-Organisations that commit to long-term developmental programmes to enhance leadership capabilities are those that ultimately deliver a higher level of business performance.
+Organisations that commit to long-term leadership development programmes to enhance leadership capabilities are those that ultimately deliver a higher level of business performance.
 With a robust approach to leadership development in place, they are better positioned to retain the best talent required to drive the business forward.

 To learn more about our leadership programs, visit Workforce learning to schedule a consultation today.